 Leesa is one of the most famous brands in the UK and a maker I really respect.
 They have created a great memory foam mattress but recently they have developed a hybrid one.
-In this Sapira mattress review, I will talk about this new entry and whether it’s worth your attention.
+In this Leesa Luxury Hybrid mattress review, I will talk about this new entry and whether it’s worth your attention.

-Instead of naming it Leesa, they decided to create a sub-brand so the name Sapira was born.
-This mattress is a more premium one compared to the original Leesa mattress and this is reflected on the price.
+This mattress is a more premium one when compared to the original Leesa mattress and this is reflected in the price.
 The business model though stays the same so you should expect this to arrive at your door packed in a carton box.
-The Sapira mattress is much thicker than Leesa measuring 28cm in depth.
+The Leesa Luxury Hybrid mattress is much thicker than Leesa measuring 28cm in depth.
 This is because it features a 5 layer construction which is something we don’t see frequently.
 It’s manufactured here in the UK but designed in the US.
 It’s time now, I move to the full review below.

-- Top Layer: An Avena foam layer which is there to keep the mattress cool during the night.
+Top Layer: An Avena foam layer that is there to keep the mattress cool during the night.
 It does that by allowing the air to pass through it.
 This layer also adds some comfort.

-- Middle Layer: A contouring memory foam layer which is there to provide your body with the needed pressure relief.
+Middle Layer: A contouring memory foam layer that is there to provide your body with the needed pressure relief.

-- Middle Layer: A core support foam layer which helps with the transition from the foam layers to the spring layers.
+Middle Layer: A core support foam layer that helps with the transition from the foam layers to the spring layers.
 This layer adds support to the mattress.

-- Middle Layer: A pocket spring layer which provides your body with the needed support.
+Middle Layer: A pocket spring layer that provides your body with the needed support.
 Springs are also good with airflow so the Sapira mattress sleeps cool.

-- Bottom Layer: Another core support foam layer which works as the base of this mattress.
+Bottom Layer: Another core support foam layer that works as the base of this mattress.